javaisnotdead/cloud-native-evolution/virtual-threads/README.md

 2. **bench-app** - the application under test (JAR mounted from host)
 3. **hey container** - load generator, created per benchmark run

-The load generator runs in its own container to avoid CPU competition with the application.
-Requests go through Docker networking (`http://bench-app:8080/orders`), not localhost.
+The load generator runs in its own container on the same Docker network as the application.
+Requests go through Docker networking (`http://bench-app:8080/orders`).

 ## Configuration